microsoft/rust-for-dotnet-devs/src/contributing.md

 ## Contribution Guidelines

-- Stick to the goals of this guide laid out in the [introduction]; put another way, avoid the non-goals!
+- Stick to the goals of this guide laid out in the [introduction]; in other words, avoid the non-goals!

-- Prefer to keep text short and use short, concise and realistic code examples to illustrate a point.
+- Try to keep text short and use concise and realistic code examples to illustrate a point.

-- As much as it is possible, always provide and compare examples in Rust and C#.
+- As much as possible, always provide and compare examples in both Rust and C#.

-- Feel free to use latest C#/Rust language features if it makes an example simpler, concise and alike across the two languages.
+- Feel free to use latest C#/Rust language features if it makes an example simpler, more concise or highlights similarities between the two languages.

 - Avoid using community packages in C# examples.
 Stick to the .NET [Base Class Library] as much as possible.
-Since the [Rust Standard Library] has a much smaller API surface, it is more acceptable to call out crates for some functionality, should it be necessary for illustration (like [`rand`][rand] for random number generation), but make sure they are mature, popular and trusted.
+Since the [Rust Standard Library] has a much smaller API surface, it is more acceptable to call out crates for some functionality should it be necessary for illustration (like [`rand`][rand] for random number generation).
+Just make sure they are mature, popular and trusted.

 - Make example code as self-contained as possible and runnable (unless the